jsjimenez51/weather_app/README.md

-# this is gonna be one cool Weather App!
+# this is gonna be one cool Weather App